secretstartups/handbook/sales/field-operations/sales-strategy/analytics/pipeline-management-tools/index.html.md

 <br>

-#### Interpreting SAL Heatmap
+#### Interpreting SAE Heatmap
-- You can see Attainment, Pipeline Coverage and Generation summary per Strategic Account Leader by Region.
+- You can see Attainment, Pipeline Coverage and Generation summary per Strategic Account Executive by Region.
-- You can drill down from the Geo/Region level from Pipeline X-Ray Dashboard to SAL level in SAL Heatmap.
+- You can drill down from the Geo/Region level from Pipeline X-Ray Dashboard to SAE level in SAE Heatmap.
-  - 🔴 You see that the overall Coverage is a lot lower than historical coverages and most of the SALs haven't reach their goals.
+  - 🔴 You see that the overall Coverage is a lot lower than historical coverages and most of the SAEs haven't reach their goals.
     - Have there been any changes in Sales Motion?
 The new strategic decision might have affected negatively.
   - 🟠 You see that there is one particular team member who struggles with Pipeline Generation.
     - This can be a conversation starter.
 Is there anything you can do as Sales Leadership to support?